ngageoint/six-library/README.md

 Problems and Configurations
 ---------------------------

+  - The Python layer will not build on Windows
+  - Nothing will build on WSL
+  - Both these problems are due to how coda-oss's waf talks to Python.
+They will be addressed once CODA-OSS is building with CMake.
   - If your system compiler does not fully support C++11, you may have to specify a different one during the configure step. e.g.

         cmake -DCMAKE_C_COMPILER=/some/path/gcc/4.9.1/bin/gcc -DCMAKE_CXX_COMPILER=/...../bin/g++ ..

   - NITRO will construct a default local install location for you.
 Pass -DCMAKE_INSTALL_PREFIX to override.

   - Java, MATLAB, Python, C++ bindings all build.
 Just make sure the relevant tools are on your PATH

   - Debug symbols are available by default.
 Configure release type with [-DCMAKE_BUILD_TYPE](https://cmake.org/cmake/help/v3.0/variable/CMAKE_BUILD_TYPE.html)

-  - If the CMake build system does not support a required feature that Waf does, open a ticket or a pull request!
+  - If the CMake build system does not support a required feature that Waf does, create an issue or a pull request!

 Building with Waf